nrw-digital/week-notes/en/updates/_posts/2026-02-06-week-notes.md

 + Team meeting - we had a great show and tell 'Feathers, flaps and wow' – the story so far in the work to design a better experience for people applying to change their species licence.
 Some of the team also joined them for a design crit.
 Really enjoying seeing more of the work and how the team are working / decisions they are making.

-+ On Thursday, Laura, Heledd Sam and Phil attended CDPS community of practice meet up.
++ On Thursday, Laura, Heledd, Sam and Phil attended CDPS community of practice meet up.
 People from the various communities of practice: content design, service design, user research; AI, and data got together.
 These types of days are an important reminder that everyone's facing the same challenge, and there's a huge opportunity to continue to learn from each other - and have a safe space to talk about the challenges.

 + Lucinda and Sophie began an investigation using Google Analytics to understand where users are encountering 404 errors when using our website.
 They've created an action plan to set up re-directs, undersantnd where broken links may have originated and how we can resolve them.
 They will continue to monitor this over coming months.